vanus-labs/vanus-connect/connectors/sink-k8s/README.md

 ## Introduction

-The Kubernetes Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and operation kubernetes resource.
+The Kubernetes Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event to create or delete kubernetes jobs.

 For example, if the incoming CloudEvent looks like: